m-vs-0502/m-vs-0502/README.md

 ⚡ My skills include:<br>
 - Programming - C#, Javascript (in HTML and CSS, and also for ML modelling), and SQL.<br>
-- Databases - OracleDB, MySQL, and MongoDB.<br>
+- Databases - Oracle, MySQL, and MongoDB.<br>
 - Tools - Git, Node-Red, Arduino code, and Jupyter Notebook.

  💼 Looking for Internship/Graduate oppurutinities for 2027.